heig-vd-dai-course/heig-vd-dai-course/26-semester-review-and-exam-preparation/PRESENTATION.md

 #### What you were ask to do

 - A TCP network application with its own application protocol
-- You can choose what the CLI will do (you can be creative!)
+- You can choose what the network application will do
 - Groups of two students

 We have seen some very interesting projects!
 All of you were very creative!
 Chat